No Budget, No Pay Act of 2013: Congressional Budget Office report

 H.R.
 325 would temporarily suspend the debt limit by the Treasury until May 18, 2013.
 On the following day, the current debt limit of $16.394 trillion would be raised by the amount of borrowing above that level during the period in which the limitation was suspended.

-The Act also provided an incentive for action on a concurrent resolution on the budget.
-If a version of such a resolution has not been passed by a House of the Congress by April 15, 2013, the salaries of Members of that chamber would be put in an escrow account.
-The escrow account for a given House would remain in place until a concurrent resolution on the budget was passed for fiscal year 2014 by that chamber, or until the last day of the 113th Congress, whichever was earlier.
+The act also provided an incentive for action on a concurrent resolution on the budget.
+If a version of such a resolution has not been passed by a House of the Congress by April 15, 2013, the salaries of members of that chamber would be put in an escrow account.
+The escrow account for a given house would remain in place until a concurrent resolution on the budget was passed for fiscal year 2014 by that chamber, or until the last day of the 113th Congress, whichever was earlier.

 Procedural history

 House

-The Act was introduced into the House of Representatives by Rep. Dave Camp (R-MI) on January 21, 2013.
+The act was introduced into the House of Representatives by Rep. Dave Camp (R-MI) on January 21, 2013.
 The bill was referred to the Committee on House Administration and the House Committee on Ways and Means.
 The House voted to pass the bill on January 23, 2013, by 285–144 in Roll Call Vote #30.

 Senate

-The Act was received in the Senate on January 24, 2013.
+The act was received in the Senate on January 24, 2013.
 It passed the Senate on January 31, 2013, by a vote of 64–34 in Recorded Vote 11.

 Presidential signature

-President Barack Obama signed the Act into law on February 4, 2013.
+President Barack Obama signed the act into law on February 4, 2013.

-Debate and discussion

 Constitutionality

 The act implicates constitutional concerns, because the Twenty-seventh Amendment provides that Congress may not "vary" the compensation of senators and representatives until there has been an intervening election.
 The act would withhold the pay of legislators only temporarily (pending passage of a budget), rather than permanently; commentators differ on whether this is permissible under the Twenty-seventh Amendment.
 The Supreme Court has never addressed the issue.